 Please call the clinic to learn about our current rates.

 A Medicare rebate (covering approximately 65% of the full fee) is available for up to 10 x 50-minute therapy sessions per calendar year for clients who are referred to a clinical psychologist by a GP under a Mental Health Care Plan.
 Please note that Medicare does not cover assessments or reports.
 Private health fund member may also be able to claim a rebate from their private health fund.
 Please check with your health fund.

 CAN I BRING SOMEONE ELSE WITH ME TO MY PSYCHOLOGY SESSIONS?

 You are welcome to bring a support person with you to your first session, such as a partner or parent, if this makes you feel more comfortable.
 In general, however, individual therapy sessions will be conducted with you individually.

 We ask that you do not bring young children with you to sessions, as their presence in the room can impact on what can be discussed and can reduce your ability to concentrate and benefit fully from the session.

 WHAT HAPPENS IF I NEED A REPORT FROM MY PSYCHOLOGIST?

-As a Clinical Psychologist, I am qualified to provide diagnostic assessments and reports.
-If you require a diagnostic assessment for the purpose of a report it is important that you tell me prior to our first appointment.
-A diagnostic assessment for the purposes of a report can require additional psychological tests and assessment and will usually take 3-4 sessions to complete.
+If you require a diagnostic assessment for the purpose of a report it is important that you tell us prior to your first appointment.
+A diagnostic assessment for the purposes of a report can require additional psychological tests and assessment and will usually take several sessions to complete.
 Please note that Medicare does not provide a rebate for sessions that are for the purpose of diagnostic assessment or reports.
 Diagnostic reports incur additional fees that are charged proportionate to the time that the report takes to write.